 You must just accept how you feel wherever you are and in whatever situation you find yourself.
 Deal with yourself and not the place.
-If your feel apprehensive then that’s fine.
+If you feel apprehensive then that’s fine.
 Don’t try to feel any different than you do or try to keep some kind of grip on yourself; just releasing this grip will automatically relax you.

-If you truly accept how you feel in every situation and stop trying to keep a grip on yourself or looking for the easy exit, you will find that, although you may feel uncomfortable at times, nothing bad happens to you, and as time goes by your reactions lessen until you feel more able to cope, day by day.
-Anxiety loves avoidance, so take its power away, move forward and embrace these feelings of fear.
+If you truly accept how you feel in every situation and stop trying to keep a grip on yourself or looking for the easy exit, you will find that, although you may feel uncomfortable at times, nothing bad happens to you, and as time goes by your reactions lessen until you feel more able to cope.
+Anxiety loves avoidance, so take its power away, move forward and allow these feelings of fear to be present.
 This is the key.

 Moving towards your fears is far more productive than hiding from them.
 By continually hiding and running away from how you feel, you are training your mind and body that there is danger in normal, everyday activities and teaching it that its reaction is correct and needed.
 The mind is just doing what it is designed to do and is just responding to the signals you are giving it.